coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/compiling-cardano-node.md

 <!-- Source: https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/getting-started/install.md -->

 {% hint style="info" %}
-Depending on your the processing power of your computer, the build process requires about 20 minutes to complete.
+Depending on the processing power of your computer, the build process requires about 20 minutes to complete.
 {% endhint %}

 6. To copy the `cardano-node` and `cardano-cli` binaries that you produced in step 7 into the `/usr/local/bin` directory, type: